ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
 On the other hand, some warnings cannot be disabled and are enabled by compilers without any warning option specified.
-These are sometimes inevitable in obfuscated code and even in some non-obfuscated code.
+These are sometimes inevitable in obfuscated code and even in some non-obfuscated code, and you should not worry about this, though it might be worth pointing out (see below for an example).
 </p>

 <p class="leftbar">
-Additionally, some compilers like to warn about certain use of `char *`s which is not only likely dubious itself it obviously can't (always) be avoided so you should not worry about this either; this is the warning `-Wno-unsafe-buffer-usage`.
+Additionally: some compilers like to warn about certain use of `char *`s which is not only dubious itself, but it obviously can't (always) be avoided, so you should not worry about this either; this is the warning `-Wno-unsafe-buffer-usage`.
 See also the
 FAQ on "[forced warnings](../faq.html#forced_warnings)" and the
 FAQ on "[`-Weverything`](../faq.html#weverything)".